decretist/Dissertation/Chapter3/chapter3.md

 Noonan's wide-ranging skepticism extended considerably further than this or that alleged fact about Gratian's biography; he expressed significant doubt about the assumption that a text like the *Decretum* had a single author:

 > There are two difficulties when this authorship comes to be determined.
 One is that the *Concordia* is a book in three distinctive parts, with several distinctive sections within the parts, and these parts have undergone editing as to chapter headings, chapter insertions, and chapter order.
 Whatever the later formal ascription, is Gratian responsible for all the parts?
 The other difficulty is the range of roles the one 'responsible' person might have had---compiler, commentator, rubricator, reviser.
 Was Gratian one or all?
 The difficulties relate to each other, because evidence that Gratian was, say, the commentator of Part II does not establish what role he had in Part I.[@noonan_gratian_1979, 162-163]

-Noonan did leave open one affirmative possibility, that a Gratian who was recorded as having participated in an 1143 case in Venice as one of three legal consultants ("Magister Walfredus", "Gratianus", and "Moysis", in that order)[^b] advising a three-judge panel presided over by a papal legate, Cardinal Goizo, might be the same Gratian responsible for the *Decretum*.
+Noonan did leave open one affirmative possibility, that a Gratian who was recorded as having participated in an 1143 case in Venice as one of three legal consultants ("Magister Walfredus", "Gratianus", and "Moysis", in that order)[^9] advising a three-judge panel presided over by a papal legate, Cardinal Goizo, might be the same Gratian responsible for the *Decretum*.